howl-editor/howl/site/source/blog/2017-12-15-file-selection-performance.md

 when running for too long, and can be cancellable if supported.
 At the time though (and still today), the new search itself wasn't anywhere near ready, but there were other candidates for using the new module.
-Unsurprisingly, the recursive file listing was one such example, where use of module could also help solve a known and irritating issue.
-Thus some time was spent in converting the [File.find](/doc/api/io/file.html#find) to be asynchronous in supported contexts, and converting the recursive file listing code to use the new activities module.
+Unsurprisingly, the recursive file listing was one such example, where use of the module could also help solve a known and irritating issue.
+Thus some time was spent in converting the
+[File.find](/doc/api/io/file.html#find) to be asynchronous in supported contexts, and converting the recursive file listing code to use the new activities module.
 And voila!
 Below you can see this in effect, as we switch to